RMITLibrary/easy_cite/markdown/rmitharvard.md

 #### Online journal articles with no page numbers

-Journal articles are increasingly being published online, and these articles have no page numbers.
+Journal articles that are published online tend to have no page numbers.
 When you need to specify the page range (start and end page) in your reference list entry, but the article has no page numbers, include the alternative page locator available (e.g. article number).

 If there is no article number or alternative page locator, omit them.